 *† Excerpts from “Neuro-debts” by David Whelan

 “Dementia-Machine” appears at ‘A Public Space’ in the form of a reading room; composed of soft pillow-bodies and printed ephemera.
 It is a place where normative understandings of dementia can mutate into more daring configurations; perhaps a working model for neuro-political resistance or something yet to be imagined.
 Given capitalism’s increasing monetization of human cognition, it is necessary to address dementia’s role within this economy; not as an individual testimony, but as a global condition.

 Haunting this space of searching is the living history of revolutionary Greece, whose continued resistance to imperial projects produces dementia-machines of its own.
 Performances by Stephen Decker and David Whelan will attempt to broadcast these reverberations through the exigencies of radio and poetic speech.
-Opening on August 15, 5:00 – 6:30PM.
+Opening on August 15 2017, 5:00 – 6:30PM.
 Closing August 27, 5:30PM with Performances.
-At ‘A Public Space’ at the Lighthouse Works on Fishers Island, New York.
+At ‘A Public Space’ of the Lighthouse Works residency on Fishers Island, New York.
 The show combines the efforts of David Whelan, Stephen Decker and Isabelle Campeau.